getbubblenow/javicle/README.md

 Concatenate audio/video assets together into one asset

 ### trim
-Trim audio/video - crop from beginning, end, or both
+Trim audio/video; crop a section of an asset, becomes a new asset

 ### overlay
 Overlay one video file onto another